ThomasCarroll/htqc/r_course/introToR_Day2.md

 Returning objects from functions
 ====

-We have seen a function returns the value within the return() function.If no return is specified, the result of last line evaluated in the function.
+We have seen a function returns the value within the return() function.If no return is specified, the result of last line evaluated in the function is returned.

 ```r